-The DLC allows products qualified during a major revision cycle to remain on the QPL for the remaining time in that 24-month major revision cycle, plus a grace period of six months.
+The DLC allows products qualified during a major revision cycle to remain on the QPL for the duration of the current cycle, plus a grace period of six months.
 Those products meeting the requirements of the following cycle will have a means of easily confirming their continued commercial availability, and those requiring an update to their tested performance will have a means of easily updating their existing product.
 Those products that are not re-confirmed or updated for the following revision cycle's requirements will be delisted at the end of the six-month grace period following the onset of the new requirements becoming active.
 Further details of how the DLC will manage product qualifications of varying net duration can be found here.